poplatek/payment-methods-book/README.md

 ## Writing process

-Anyone can improve the book by commiting changes directly to the master branch.
+Anyone can improve this book by making pull requests.

 ## Instructions for using GitBook